ScilifelabDataCentre/OrderPortal/README.md

 order.

 This design allows the facility staff to modify the order template without invalidating any existing submitted orders.
+Fields and options are never deleted, only removed from the current template when depreciated.

 The order template can be modified only by the facility staff.